5 Tips for Return to Running Postpartum

 3) Give your Body Time to Recover

 Our bodies have physiological timelines that we can not speed up.
 What I mean by that is various tissues (muscles, ligaments, connective tissue) take time to heal after an event such as pregnancy.
-The recovery of the levator ani muscle (or one of the muscles around the pelvic floor), as well as the connective tissue and nerves around the pelvic floor, generally takes 4-6 months postnatally to fully recover.
+The recovery of the pelvic floor muscles, as well as the connective tissue, generally takes 4-6 months postnatally to fully recover.
 That ain't nothing mommas!
-So just know as much as I want you to get back out there and doing what you love, your body will thank you for giving her time to recover.
+Your body will thank you for giving her time to recover.

 Also, for any moms who have had a c-section; abdominal fascia usually takes around 6-7 months to get back to its original strength post-c-section!
-So this is something else to consider and is a different recovery timeline, due to the surgical intervention that was performed.
-Not to fret!
-Subscribe to our blog and stay tuned for our next blog post on C-Section Recovery Considerations When Returning to Exercise Postpartum.
+Not to fret! get more info HERE.

 4) Strength Training is KEY

-You are doing everything right so far- taking the time you need to recover by slowly easing back into exercise, you are practicing your breathing, and you have mastered your ability to exhale and inhale without compensations, but holy COW you are SOOOOO bored.
-Am I RIGHT!?
+You are doing everything right so far- taking the time you need to recover by slowly easing back into exercise, practicing your breathing, mastering your ability to exhale and inhale without compensations..

 Every mom is different and it is important you get the care your body needs to recover optimally and decrease your risk for injury.